 Bachelor of Fine Arts in Metals, Jewelry, CAD-CAM

-Establish your creative practice in metal fabrication with Temple’s Bachelor of Fine Arts in Metals, Jewelry, CAD-CAM from the Tyler School of Art and Architecture.
-This 126-credit undergraduate degree program is the largest in the nation and unique in its emphasis on CAD-CAM (computer-aided design and computer-aided manufacturing).
+Establish your creative practice in metal fabrication with Temple’s STEM-designated Bachelor of Fine Arts in Metals, Jewelry, CAD-CAM from the Tyler School of Art and Architecture.
+This 126-credit undergraduate degree program is the largest in the nation and is distinguished by its focus on CAD-CAM (computer-aided design and computer-aided manufacturing), integrating advanced STEM principles into artistic practices.

-Learn traditional techniques, theory and cutting-edge digital practices in jewelry, metals, computer-aided design and 3D printing from faculty who are practicing artists themselves.
-Design and make jewelry and objects of beauty and utility using advanced tools.
-Work with a range of materials including gold, silver, aluminum and bronze as well as titanium, resin and plastics.
+Explore traditional techniques, theory and the forefront of digital practices in jewelry and metals, including computer-aided design and 3D printing, taught by faculty who are active, practicing artists.
+Design and craft jewelry and objects of beauty and utility using state-of-the-art tools and a variety of materials such as gold, silver, aluminum, bronze, titanium, resin and plastics.

 Practice a broad range of approaches, including traditional metalsmithing, extensive and experimental use of digital fabrication technologies, large-scale electroforming, casting, and laser welding.
 The faculty’s extensive professional networks connect students to internships and other opportunities throughout the local and national metals and jewelry communities.